vitalboyzf/cloudberrydb-site/src/pages/bootcamp/103-cbdb-performance-benchmark-tpch.md

 ### Prerequisites

 This is a follow-up tutorial for previous bootcamp steps.
-Please make sure to have the environment ready for Cloudberry Database Sandbox up and running.
+Please make sure to have the environment ready for Apache Cloudberry Sandbox up and running.

 ### TPC-H Tools Dependencies